Skip to main content

 Step 2: The worka/db Virtual Pack

-For security, your pack's container is in an isolated network and cannot connect to the Host's database directly.
-All database access must be brokered through the Host.
+For security, packs never connect to the host database directly.
+All access is brokered through worka/db, which enforces schema isolation.
 This prevents a compromised pack from accessing data outside its own schema.

 The interface for this brokered access is the worka/db virtual pack.